thriveweb/sailing-paradise/content/boatTours/2018-08-31-christmas-parties.md

-  We have looked after all sorts of industry clients from fitness studios and restaurants to banks and legal firms (and everything in between) and pride ourselves on making sure our guests enjoy the experience not matter their age, background or interests.
-There is something about spending time on the water that brings people together and we would love to help you put on a Christmas Party your team will talk about for years to come!
+  We have looked after all sorts of industry clients from fitness studios and restaurants to banks and legal firms (and everything in between).
+There is something about spending time on the water that brings people (of all ages and backgrounds) together and we would love to help you put on a Christmas Party your whole team will talk about for years to come!

   ## Christmas Party Planners, we are here to help...

   You are busy, we totally get it!
 That's why we offer a fuss-free service.
-  From the moment you enquire and receive our Christmas Party info the plan is that we are here to make your life easier.
+  From the moment you enquire and receive our Christmas Party info pack we are here to make your life easier.

-  So if you want to lock in your party now and forget about until the day that is totally fine, we can take care of food, drinks and activities and we will even provide your team with photos of your cruise afterwards, it's all part of the service.
+  If you want to lock in your party now and forget about until the day that is totally fine, we can take care of food, drinks and activities and we will even provide your team with photos of your cruise afterwards, it's all part of the service.

-  .
+  ## No sea-sickness guaranteed

+  We just had to put this in as we hear it so often...
+If your boss got sick once on a Carribbean Cruise, or Julie from accounts feels a bit queasy whenever she gets in the bath, tell them not to worry.
+We have taken out thousands of guests (including many with concerns for sea-sickness) and it is always fine.
+Why?
+A few reasons;

+  1. We sail in calm protected waters (we do not go offshore)

+  2. We operate a wide, stable catamaran (not the same side to side rocking of single hull vessels)

+  3. You will be having too much fun!

+  So enquire now and we can help to plan your best Christmas Party ever in 2019!
 accordionSection:
   accordion:
     - dropdownContent: >-